AI-HELP/sdk-android-example/README.md

 	config.put("elva-custom-metadata",map);
-	// “showConversationFlag" is the key name, not a variable. config.put("showConversationFlag","1");// show conversation entry in the top right corner.
+	// “showConversationFlag" is the key name, not a variable. config.put("showConversationFlag","1");// show conversation entry in the top right corner. config.Add ("showContactButtonFlag", "1"); //The display can be accessed from the upper right corner of the FAQ list. config.Add("showConversationFlag", "1"); //The display can enter manual customer service from FAQ

 	ELvaChatServiceSdk.showSingleFAQ("2345",config);